Ozzie Albies Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.16).

-- Cubs pitchers combine to allow 173 home runs (1.1 per game), the sixth-fewest in the league.
+- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (175 total, 1.1 per game).

-- In his most recent appearance on Friday, the righty threw six scoreless innings against the Colorado Rockies while surrendering four hits.
+- In his most recent appearance on Saturday, the right-hander went three innings against the Colorado Rockies, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.